a2stuff/a2d/src/mgtk/MGTK.md

 * `DrawTextForward` and `DrawTextBackward` are aliases for `DrawText` and `DrawTextRight`
 * `DrawStringForward` and `DrawStringBackward` are aliases for `DrawString` and `DrawStringRight`

+> RTL: The aliases are reversed, so that `DrawStringForward` is an alias for `DrawStringRight`, etc.

 ### Utility - configuration and version